Tamper II, Chapter 3 continued…

 “Hans Meadow” in the 1700s.
 Later, they changed the name to Christiansburg.
 A small, idyllic town like in the old television shows, Leave It To Beaver or Andy

-Griffith or that Twilight Zone episode where Gig Young tries to revisit his
+or that Twilight Zone episode where Gig Young tries to revisit his

 childhood.
 Seventy-five percent of everything in Tamper really happened, but of course, I embellished parts of it.
 The treasure hunt, the layout of the streets, the bag of bones, Main Street, the woods, racing sleds and bicycles downhill, are all based in reality.